ntoll/ntoll.github.io/article/vienna/index.md

 </figure>

-Moving forward in time as we walked through the museum, we eventually found ourselves in the more traditional art gallery part of the museum: rooms hung with paintings.
+Moving forward in time as we walked through the museum, we eventually found ourselves in a more traditional art gallery: rooms hung with paintings.
 It was here that I found some wonderfully odd portraits.
-Often the subjects were in their glad-rags, sporting the latest hair-dos or facial topiary and posing to project their status, wisdom or success.
+Often the subjects were in their glad rags, sporting the latest hair-dos or facial topiary and posing to project their status, wisdom or success.
 This clearly brought home the folly of such vanity.
 These folk are long dead and gone, and their names are only remembered because they hired a really great artist to paint their portrait.
-I imagine future generations will similarly have a good laugh at our collective expense as they explore our pouting selfies, "oh so perfect performative lives" and projections of success via shallow social media posts.
+I imagine future generations will similarly have a good laugh at our collective expense as they explore our pouting selfies, oh so perfect performative lives and projections of success via shallow social media posts.
 It turns out pretentiousness, posturing and narcissism is a recurring theme in history: it's at least as old as those Egyptian sarcophagi from 5000 years ago.

 Some of the portraits were very striking.
 [Arcimboldo's](https://en.wikipedia.org/wiki/Giuseppe_Arcimboldo) portraits of